twilio-labs/paste/.changeset/modern-starfishes-matter.md

 "@twilio-paste/core": patch
 ---

-[Visual Picker]: Visual Picker Checkbox doesn't work in Firefox when checkbox is clicked on directly
+[Visual Picker]: Fix Visual Picker checkbox doesn't work in firefox when checkbox is clicked on directly